What is Remote Patient Care?

 Your primary care provider will refer you to one of the Remote Patient Care programs best fit for your needs.
 Each day, you track your metrics, such as blood pressure or weight, and answer short questions on your smartphone about your condition.
 The information is shared with your Care Team to help them assess your progress and identify areas where you might need additional support.
 The Care Team will support your health journey through coaching, education, and tips about your health.

 - Receive individualized health counseling Monday through Friday 8 a.m. to 4 p.m.

 - Participate in the program conveniently from home.

 - Prevent future health issues, unnecessary emergency room visits, or hospital stays.

 You have been identified by your Primary Care Provider as someone who will benefit from participating because of your health status.
 The purpose of the program is to help you learn how to self-manage your condition so you can stay healthy.

 How much time will this take?

 On most days, your participation will take less than 5 minutes and a little longer if you spend time connecting virtually with the Care Team.
-You will receive notifications on your smartphone on a regular schedule to remind you to provide some quick and easy data in the most convenient way possible.
-Some days you will receive follow up questions or short videos.
+You will receive notifications on your smartphone daily to remind you to provide some quick and easy data in the most convenient way possible.
+Some days you will receive follow up questions.